 Probiotic products consist of live, active bacteria that show a health benefit.
 Taken to support or improve a person's gut microbiome (the presence of all living microorganisms within a person's digestive tract), probiotics can have a significant impact on mood, digestion, and immunity.

 Research exploring the impact of beneficial bacteria on immunity has been exploding.
-The immune cells inside of the digestive tract play a major role in maintaining homeostasis of the immune system.
-Managing optimal ratios of good bacteria (probiotics) in the gut has been shown to promote intestinal epithelial cell survival, enhance gut barrier function, and stimulate protective cell responses which in turn can prevent infections or shorten the duration.
+The immune cells inside the digestive tract play a major role in maintaining homeostasis of the immune system.
+Managing optimal ratios of good bacteria (probiotics) in the gut has been shown to promote intestinal epithelial cell survival, enhance gut barrier function, and stimulate protective cell responses, which, in turn, can prevent infections or shorten the duration.

 Renew Life's Extra Care probiotics provide 50 billion live cultures from 12 different probiotic strains, designed to re-establish digestive balance.
 Ensuring quality and potency through expiration, Renew Life's capsules are designed to be delayed-release, making sure the contents make it past the acidic environment of the stomach.
 As an added bonus, these probiotics do not need to be refrigerated, a plus when shipments might be delayed or routines are disrupted by travel or emergency times without refrigeration.